aikaterna/aikaterna-cogs/README.md

 tools - A collection of mod and admin tools, ported from my v2 version.
 Sitryk is responsible for a lot of the code in tools... thanks for the help with this cog.

+warcraftlogs - Fetch player info/metrics from the WarcraftLogs API for World of Warcraft Classic.
+Does not provide stats for non-Classic characters.

 wolfram - A v3 port of Paddo's abandoned Wolfram Alpha cog.

 youtube - A v3 port of Paddo's youtube search cog for v2.